 I tried talking to her like she was an adult.
 We used breathing and calming down techniques.
 I tried to find something that resembled ParentalEQ’s BackPack App but sadly, there was nothing out there at the time.
 Every morning we discussed the need to focus, listen, sit still and be nice to others.
 Sometimes, I even yelled (sorry).
 Hindsight is both cruel and a beauty in that now all she needs is to know someone understands and is there to help her navigate through everything.

 After a particularly bad week of constant yelling (from us both), four after-school meetings with her teacher to talk about her behaviours and being told she needed to see a professional or she would fail, I caved.
 She needed more than my help I was trying to force on her.
 We saw the doctor who had to write out a mental health plan for her and we were booked within a week for our first appointment.
 How I didn’t get a stress ulcer in that week, I will never know.

 On the day of her first appointment, staring up at the building with its darkened glass was intimidating, scary – downright terrifying.
 Would this scare her?
 Would it help?
 I remember squeezing her little hand, hoping that things would be okay, and we could have a game plan.
 My partner was a bundle of nerves as well.
 My daughter’s biggest concern?
 If we could go to get nuggets when we were done.
 Children have a brilliant way of always looking for a positive.

-ParentalEQ BackPack App is a pocket guide to support you with emotional & social development.
+ParentalEQ App is a pocket guide to support you with emotional & social development.
+It also provides you straight out of the pocket access to parent-expert when you need them.
 Share with your friends and join our mailing list today to keep updated with new activities, tips and tricks and the next step in Casey’s journey in seeing a professional with her child.